esbenkc/fnirs-bci/README.md

 ![badge](https://img.shields.io/badge/reproducible-reproducibility-brightgreen)
 ![badge](https://img.shields.io/badge/in%20progress-status-yellow)

-Assessing the benefit of pre-training with an LSTM.
-Specifically, I pre-train a machine learning model self-supervised (LeCun & Misra, 2021) using the LSTM architecture (Hochreiter & Schmidhuber, 1997) on functional near-infrared spectroscopic (fNIRS) neuroimaging data (Naseer & Hong, 2015) from the NIRx NIRSport2 system (NIRx, 2021) and transfer and fine-tune it for a BCI thought classification task (Yoo et al., 2018) as is done with language models (C. Sun et al., 2019).
-As far as I know, this is the first example of such work.
+Assessing the benefit of pre-training a thought classification model using neural prediction with an LSTM.
+[Read the paper](Lights%20in%20the%20Brain.pdf).

+I perform self-supervised training (LeCun & Misra, 2021) to pre-train a machine learning model using the LSTM architecture (Hochreiter & Schmidhuber, 1997) on functional near-infrared spectroscopic (fNIRS) neuroimaging data (Naseer & Hong, 2015) from the NIRx NIRSport2 system (NIRx, 2021) and transfer and fine-tune it for a BCI thought classification task (Yoo et al., 2018) as is done with language models (C. Sun et al., 2019).
+As far as I am aware, this is the first example of such work.

 Accompanies a [YouTube series](https://www.youtube.com/channel/UCvgUdk8C-PGobbY6o6eoKkA).
 ## Reproduce this work